MobileFirstLLC/extension-cli/guide/13-cli-development.md

 7. When you are done unlink the package:

-    1. run `npm unlink --no-save extension-cli` on your project's directory to remove the local symlink.
+    1. run `npm unlink --no-save extension-cli` on your extension project's directory to remove the local symlink.

-    2. Run `npm unlink` on the module's directory to remove the global symlink.
+    2. Run `npm unlink` on the extension-cli root directory to remove the global symlink.

+## Editing These Docs

+If you are not interested in the layout of this documentation site, just edit the markdown directly.
+There is a pen icon linking to the markdown source on each page of these docs.

-## Debugging & Extending CLI Documentation
+## Debugging & Extending CLI Documentation Locally

+When you want to edit the layout and theme of these docs:

 1. [Fork the repo](https://github.com/MobileFirstLLC/extension-cli/fork)